 Low voltage control panels can be remarkably complex, with a range of components, switches, circuit breakers and fuses.
 That’s why it’s important to understand and recognise the danger you may be encountering when you begin a low voltage panel rescue.

 How do I learn to use rescue equipment?

-At Real First Aid we know how important being prepared for most emergency situations can be, and that is why we are the only company in Australia outside of the professional medical and military fields to undertake high-quality simulations as part of First Aid training.
+At Real Response we know how important being prepared for most emergency situations can be, and that is why we are the only company in Australia outside of the professional medical and military fields to undertake high-quality simulations as part of First Aid training.
 When it comes to the electrical industry, on-site training and simulation can make a big difference to understanding what to do and when.
 Not only can it help the retention of information, but it can provide you with valuable insights you may not get from sitting in a conference room or watching a video.
 Our simulation training can include actors, fake blood and wounds, smoke and props and tools, including rescue equipment.
 Having played out as many variables as possible in training can be an immense help to your work colleagues, or your clients, when it matters most.